skmalipatil/Azure-classification-model/README.md

 This repository contains the code and scripts for a classification model deployed in Azure.
 The model pipeline handles data preparation, training, deployment, and scoring for predictions.

+This project is integrated with Azure Machine Learning for scalable model training and deployment.
+The trained model is saved as a model.pkl file in Azure, and the scoring script is used for real-time predictions.

 Project Structure
 The project is organized into five key components: